-Many of our students see their biggest improvement on the English section of the ACT.
-The reason is that while this section initially appears complicated and confusing, most students are surprised at how objective most of the grammar rules actually are after they’ve learned them.
+Many of our students see their biggest improvements on the English section of the ACT.
+The reason is that while this section initially appears complicated and confusing, most students are pleasantly surprised at how objective most grammar rules are.
 There is one common sticking point, however, which is figuring out how these seemingly simplistic rules can be applied to the more complicated-looking sentences.
-If you often find yourself unsure of what’s “going on” in a sentence—or of what parts of a sentence you should be focusing on—the technique in this blog will help you take the most difficult grammar questions from the English section and put them on the same level of the easiest questions.
+If you often find yourself unsure of what’s “going on” in a sentence—or unsure of what parts of a sentence you should be focusing on—the technique in this blog will help you simplify even the most difficult grammar questions from the English .

-Let’s look at the first way to simplify complex ACT English sentences: prepositions.
-Prepositions are words—usually short ones—used to link nouns, often giving a physical relationship.
-Common examples of prepositions are “over”, “under”, below”, “on”, and “in”.
-The most common (and important) preposition is “of”.
+Let’s look at the first way to simplify complex ACT English sentences: eliminating prepositional phrases.
+Prepositions are words—usually short ones—used to link nouns, often by giving a physical relationship.
+Common examples of prepositions are “over,” “under,” “below,” “on,” and “in.”
+The most common (and important) preposition is “of.”
 What immediately follows a preposition is called a prepositional phrase.
 Here’s the important piece of advice: any prepositional phrase can be deleted from a sentence without changing the grammar of the sentence.
 Sound too complicated?
 Let’s look at an example.
 Try to find as many prepositions as possible:

 All of a sudden, it’s much easier to see that there is a subject-verb agreement problem with this sentence.
-The verb here should be “are”, and the complete sentence should read “The team of researchers at the university was happy to speak with the president of the student body about a variety of issues.”
+The verb here should be “was,” and the complete sentence should read “The team of researchers at the university was happy to speak with the president of the student body about a variety of issues.”

 Prepositions, despite being easy to overlook, play an important role in ACT English sentences, not necessarily because they provide important detail (although they sometimes do!) but because they obstruct our normal analysis of a sentence.
 By eliminating prepositional phrases, we can take even the most difficult sentences and turn them into textbook applications of the most basic grammar rules.